Lisa Seitz-Gruwell

-Lisa Seitz-Gruwell is an American charity fundraising executive.
-She is President of the Wikimedia Endowment, and Chief Advancement Officer and Deputy Chief Executive Officer of the Wikimedia Foundation.
-Previously she was Chief Operating Officer for Skyline Public Works, Director of Communications and Public Affairs with the San Francisco Recreation & Parks Department and a San Francisco civil service commissioner.
-Earlier she was a political media consultant.
+Lisa Seitz-Gruwell is an American charity fundraising executive, who currently serves as Chief Advancement Officer for the Buck Institute for Research on Aging.

+Earlier in her career, Seitz-Gruwell worked as a political media consultant, while also holding various roles in public relations and public policy.
+She then served as Chief Operating Officer for Skyline Public Works and the Rappaport Family Foundation, as Director of Communications and Public Affairs with the San Francisco Recreation & Parks Department and as a San Francisco civil service commissioner.

+From 2011 to 2026, she served as President of the Wikimedia Endowment, and Chief Advancement Officer and Deputy Chief Executive Officer of the Wikimedia Foundation.

 Early life and education

 Lisa Seitz was born and raised in Great Falls, Montana.
 She earned a bachelor's degree in public relations and political science from Carroll College in Helena, Montana.
 She also studied as a Coro Fellow and at the Stanford Graduate School of Business Center for Social Innovation's Executive Program for Philanthropy Leaders.

 Career

 Following her graduation from Carroll College she worked in Montana legislative politics in the late 1990s before moving to California.

 After her move to the San Francisco Bay Area she worked as a public relations executive for IPG's Weber Group (now part of Weber Shandwick), and in 2001 she served as California Assembly Majority Leader Kevin Shelley's District Director and Press Secretary.

 In 2002–2003, Seitz-Gruwell was a political media consultant for San Francisco-based Storefront Political Media, a communications firm known for its multi-channel advertising campaigns.
 She developed campaign strategy, wrote media plans and messages for candidates for public office at all levels of government including Gavin Newsom for mayor of San Francisco; wrote and produced political television, radio, Internet and print advertising; created fundraising plans and developed and managed multi-million dollar campaign budgets; and secured media coverage and briefed candidates prior to interviews and editorial board meetings.

-From 2003 to 2007 Seitz-Gruwell served as the Chief Operating Officer for Skyline Public Works LLC, an investment advisory firm led by Andrew S. Rappaport and his wife Deborah which blended venture capital with political philanthropy and provided administrative and grant making support to the Rappaport Family Foundation, a private foundation founded by the Rappaports in 2002.
+From 2003 to 2007 Seitz-Gruwell served as the Chief Operating Officer for Skyline Public Works (SPW), an investment advisory firm led by Andrew S. Rappaport and his wife Deborah which blended venture capital with political philanthropy and provided administrative and grant making support to the Rappaport Family Foundation, a private foundation founded by the Rappaports in 2002.
 At Skyline Public Works, Gruwell directed political and philanthropic giving for Andy Rappaport, totaling $5 to $7 million a year.
 She managed all communications and media relations for the foundation; helped set the strategic direction for the political fund and the Rappaport Family Foundation; and managed the staff, operations and programs of both entities.
 Skyline Public Works functioned as a venture-capital-style business incubator, in which groups that the political donors funded got office space, business advice, and capital.
 The Rappaports placed bets on untested organizations in the hope that eventually one of them would become the new thing that nudged America leftward.